Holding Company in Czech Republic

 It is important to know that the Czech authorities do not impose restrictions of the business activities carried out in various economic fields by a holding company.

-Companies registered under this regime are not subjected to a special taxation system
+Companies registered under this regime are not subjected to a special taxation system, as they are taxed following the regulations applicable for commercial companies.

 Taxation of a holding company in Czech Republic